edgexfoundry/device-onvif-camera/doc/control-plane-events.md

 ## Control Plane Profile

-A profile has been added to define the operations of the control plane.
-This profile is located \cmd\res\profiles\control-plane.profile.yaml.
+An EdgeX Device Profile has been added to define the control plane event schemas.
+This profile is located at [../cmd/res/profiles/control-plane.profile.yaml](../cmd/res/profiles/control-plane.profile.yaml).